Sewing-Notions/CraftingNotions/README.md

 - type 'git pull' to get the most recent update to Main
 - type 'git branch (branch-name)' to create a branch

+Create a blank sails app before pulling this

 # crafting-notions